 See how EE customers rated the network in our latest mobile phone satisfaction survey.

-New OpenSignal data revealed that from June through August 2017 EE customers received by far the fastest average 4G speed – 29Mbps, though that's a little slower than the average speed we recorded back in winter (31.8Mbps).
-However, 29Mbps is still faster than many people will get from their home broadband connection.
+New OpenSignal data revealed that from June through August 2018, EE customers received by far the fastest average 4G speed – 28.9Mbps - though that's slightly slower than the average speed we recorded back in winter (29Mbps).
+However, 28.9Mbps is still faster than many people will get from their home broadband connection.

 But speed is only part of the story – after all, a superfast service is of little use if you can never get a signal.

 The good news is that finding a 4G signal in the UK is easier than it was six months ago.

 Our analysis of 4G availability – which tracks the percentage of time a smartphone user can connect to a particular network (rather than simply measuring geographic coverage) – revealed that all four networks continue to considerably improve how often their customers can access a 4G signal.